-Your business development process dictates your success.
+Your business development process dictates your sales performance and your ultimate sales success.

-Start with the end in mind and work back.
+So let’s start with the end in mind and work back.

 Who do you actually want to be signing orders with?